 Second, email alerts have static “decision” of when it should be sent.
 It is entirely based on the criteria of the workflow rule.
 With Flow, we can have multiple decision elements that will decide when to send an email and which email to send.

 Finally, third, an email alert uses an email template.
 The send email element in flow currently doesn’t support email templates.
 With these three differences in mind, let’s take a look at some use cases for the send email element.

 A classic method of debugging flow is to create a new record that stores your variable and fault messages.
 This worked fairly well before you could call flow via Apex and Workflow Rule (Headless flows still in pilot).
 When you have a fast create or update and an error occurs any record creation is “rolled back.”
-This means were stuck with some debug logs and those often do not give you enough information.
+This means we’re stuck with some debug logs and those often do not give you enough information.

 Enter, the send email element!
 We can now send an email as our fault action.
 Now we can send us an email that contains the fault message and any other piece of information we want.
 I like to have 1 send email element as my fault.
 I use a text template as the body of the email and include a variable for the “culprit.”
-With every fault I got through an assignment element to set the value of my culprit variable.
-This way I can have 1 send email that sends me all the information and I know which element caused the fault.
+With every fault, I got through an assignment element to set the value of my culprit variable.
+This way I can have 1 send an email that sends me all the information and I know which element caused the fault.

 Who gets what When

 Email alerts are useful.
 Need a closed won notification?
 Easy!
 Need a close won notification for Product A that goes to Managers X, Y, and Z but only when the close date is in the first quarter?
 No problem.
 Need a close won notification that goes to different people for each product with other special criteria?
 Also no problem, but have fun creating those workflow rules.